scikit-beam/scikit-beam/doc/resource/api/constants.rst

 The c library `xraylib <https://github.com/tschoonj/xraylib/wiki>`__ provides a programmatic interface to x-ray fluorescence constants.
 We provide dictionary-like wrapping classes to provide easy access to the data.
-For the post part users should access this data through the `Element` object which manages the creation and access to these objects.
+For the most part users should access this data through the `Element` object which manages the creation and access to these objects.

 .. autosummary::